 There’s a theory that your ECS can under-perform, causing you certain conditions and syndromes

-So, allow me to help you out with your journey into your ECS.
-We’ll be looking at how it works, how it helps your body find balance, and what you can do to keep it healthy and functioning.
+Let’s look at how your ECS works, how it helps your body find balance, and what you can do to keep it healthy and functioning.

 What is the endocannabinoid system (endogenous cannabinoid system) and how does it work?